in-toto/in-toto-golang/README.md

 To run the demo, pull down the source code, install Go, and run `make test-verify`.
 This will use openssl to generate a certificate chain.

+To run the demo using Spire, pull down the source code, install Go and Docker, and run `make test-spiffe-verify`.

+SPIFFE compliant Leaf certificates are generated with SVIDs corresponding to functionaries.
+These certificates are consumed by in-toto to sign link-meta data and the layout policy.

 During the in-toto verification process, `certificate constraints` are checked to ensure the build step link meta-data was signed with the correct SVID.

 ## Building